mk-fg/waterfox/README.rst

 sessionStorage, indexedDB and serviceWorkers data - i.e. all tracking stuff that sites store in browser.

+Alternative to Ctrl + Shift + Delete firefox hotkey, but without prompting/checkboxes, and also clearing sessionStorage in all tabs, not just history and persistent data.

 | Does not ask any questions or limits its scope in any way.
 | Useful to log out of everything, like closing/reopening private browser window.
 |